Kisgus/Kisgus.github.io/about.md

 ---
 layout: page
-title: Choosing the right side
+title: People Powered Technology
 permalink: /about/
 ---

 ![_config.yml]({{ site.baseurl }}/images/Human.PNG)

->That is, while there is value in technology, I value humans more
+>"That is, while there is value in technology, I value people more"